Collaboration of Fusion and Independence: Hypercomplex-driven Robust Multi-Modal Knowledge Graph Completion: Conclusion

 \section{Conclusion}

 In this paper, we highlight the limitations of existing MMKGC paradigms, which struggle to balance fused and independent modality representations.
 To enable efficient and flexible cross-modal collaboration, we propose M-Hyper, the first method to represent MMKGs in hypercomplex space.
 Specifically, we introduce Fine-grained Entity Representation Factorization (FERF) module and Robust Relation-aware Modality Fusion (R2MF) module to obtain robust representations for three independent modalities and one fused modality.
 Subsequently, these modality representations are mapped onto the four orthogonal bases of a biquaternion, enabling efficient modeling of pairwise interactions and comprehensive cross-modal integration.
-Theoretical and Empirical results show that our M-Hyper demonstrate greater performance superiority, while exhibiting high robustness and efficiency.
+Empirical results show that our M-Hyper demonstrate greater performance and robustness.